‘It’s a bad scene in general’: New photos show bus kids were left on overnight in Gulfport

 PINELLAS COUNTY, Fla.
-(WFLA) – 8 On Your Side is learning new details about the mother accused of leaving three children on a school bus overnight while she went to go smoke on a boat in Pinellas County.
+(WFLA) – 8 On Your Side is learning new details about the mother accused of leaving three children on a school bus overnight.

-8 On Your Side also obtained new photos from inside of the bus.

 “It’s a bad scene in general.
-You have a parent who bought three kids to a beachfront area and decided to leave them in a bus with horrific conditions might I say,” said Sgt.
+You have a parent who bought three kids to a beachfront area and decided to leave them in a bus with horrific conditions,” said Sgt.
 Thomas Woodman with the Gulfport Police Department.

-Gulfport police say they found Andrea Boyd’s three children – ages 3, 6 and 9 – unattended inside a parked mini-school bus at the Gulfport Municipal Beach parking lot on Saturday.
+Gulfport police say they found Andrea Boyd’s three children – ages 3, 6 and 9 – unattended inside a mini school bus parked in the Gulfport municipal beach parking lot overnight.

+8 On Your Side has also obtained new photos from inside of the bus.

 “There was perishable food left out in the area.
 No refrigeration, that I am aware of.
 There was a makeshift toilet from a 5-gallon bucket and a propane tank to, I guess, prepare food at times,” said Woodman.